Feasinde/COMP442/README.md

 ##Example of use:

-`$ python3 LexicalAnalyser.py -s 'HOLA MUNDO'
+`$ python3 LexicalAnalyser.py -s 'HOLA MUNDO'`

 The above line takes the string 'HOLA MUNDO' and outputs the two constituent tokens, 'HOLA' and 'MUNDO'.

+`$ python3 LexicalAnalyser.py -s 'BONJOUR LE MONDE' -o output.txt`

+The above line takes the string 'BONJOUR LE MONDE' and outputs its constituents to a the file `output.txt`.